-Telkom SA SOC Limited's (Telkom) Ba2/Aa1.za corporate family ratings reflect our view of the fundamental credit quality of Telkom, represented by its Baseline Credit Assessment (BCA) of ba2, combined with our assumptions of high default dependence with- and moderate support from the South African government.
-We classify Telkom as a government related issuer (GRI) because it is 40.5% owned by the Government of South Africa.
-Despite having strong credit metrics and adequate liquidity, Telkom derives all of its revenue from South Africa and therefore its credit standing is strongly correlated to the economic environment in the country.
-The low growth environment, combined with potential future delays around the allocation of new spectrum, will be a growth constraint to South African mobile network operators.
+Telkom SA SOC Limited's (Telkom) Ba2 corporate family rating and its Aa1.za national scale rating (NSR) reflect our view of the fundamental credit quality of Telkom, represented by its Baseline Credit Assessment (BCA) of ba2, combined with our assumptions of high default dependence with- and moderate support from the South African government.
+We classify Telkom as a government related issuer (GRI) because it is 40.5% owned by the Government of South Africa (Ba2 stable).
+Despite having strong credit metrics and adequate liquidity, Telkom derives all of its revenue from South Africa and therefore its credit standing is strongly correlated to the economic and regulatory environment in the country.
+The low growth environment and intense competition between mobile network operators is a growth constraint to Telkom.

-Telkom's BCA of ba2 is supported by (1) the company's leading market position in South Africa's fixed-line business, with a growing presence in broadband and mobile and (2) conservative financial policy and good credit metrics with debt to EBITDA of 1.4x as of the twelve months ending September 2021 (September 2021 LTM).
-The rating is constrained by (1) operational concentration in South Africa (Ba2 negative) and exposure to the country's economic, social, political, legal and regulatory environment; (2) the company's position as the third largest operator in a highly competitive South African mobile market; and (3) low growth prospects with continued, albeit slowing decline of fixed line business and mature mobile market.
+Telkom's BCA of ba2 is supported by (1) the company's leading market position in South Africa's fixed-line business and operator of the largest fibre network in the country; and (2) prudent financial policies and healthy credit metrics with debt to EBITDA of 1.7x as of the twelve months ending September 2022 (September 2022 LTM).
+The rating is constrained by (1) operational concentration in South Africa and exposure to the country's economic, social, political, legal and regulatory environment; (2) the company's position as the third largest operator in a highly competitive South African mobile market; and (3) low growth prospects with continued, albeit slowing decline of fixed line business and mature mobile market.

-Exhibit 1 We expect Telkom's credit metrics to remain strong
+Exhibit 1 We expect Telkom's credit metrics to remain healthy despite some weakening

-[1] This represents Moody's forward view, not the view of the issuer; and unless noted in the text, does not incorporate significant acquisition and divestitures.
+[1] This represents Moody's forward view, not the view of the issuer; and unless noted in the text, does not incorporate significant acquisition and divestitures